KostasDimakis/kd-blog/content/blog/one-of-em-0-weeks/index.md

 _TL;DR;_

-* Not many exciting things happened
+* Not many exciting things happened.
-* Finally, in Greece for Christmas
+* Finally, in Greece for Christmas.
-* Christmas trees
+* Christmas trees.

 ## Busy week full of chores, 0 productivity